TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/visual-basic/index.md

 - AaronLenoir
 - Andrew Reid
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 07 2019 08:23:20.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2023 12:29:09.
 The solution was first committed on May 04 2018 23:43:40.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution